incx07/epam-lab/documentation/Software Requirements Specification.md

 ## Overall Description

 “MyShows App” is web-application which allows users to show information about TV series.
-Information is generated from base of myshows.me (API based on [JSON-RPC](https://api.myshows.me/shared/doc/)).
+Information is reading from base of myshows.me (API based on [JSON-RPC](https://api.myshows.me/shared/doc/)).

 Users can:
 * Search and view detail information about any TV series;